What are Allergies and Hay Fever?

 How do I Know if the Recommendations are Working?

-Again, due to the natural properties of Aller-7, results may not appear for two to four weeks.
+Results may not appear for two to four weeks.